Computer programming is a social activity.

 Fairfax Collegiate programming courses work well for students with varied interest in, exposure to, and aptitude for programming.
 Courses assume no prior programming experience.
 Open-ended projects engage and challenge beginners and experienced programmers alike.
 Topics, activities, and the pace of instruction are age-appropriate.
 Courses focus on real programming languages and set students up for success in more advanced programming courses, in high school and beyond.

-Instructors are computer science majors at selective universities who have demonstrated superior teaching and communication skills as well as a mastery of programming.
+Instructors are math and computer science majors at selective universities who have demonstrated superior teaching and communication skills as well as a mastery of programming.